onivim/oni/CONTRIBUTING.md

 - `npm link` (only needed the first time)
 - `oni`

+Debugging in [VSCode](https://github.com/Microsoft/vscode)?
+Default launch configurations are provided for debugging both the Electron main process and Oni application from VSCode.

 ## Production build

 A production build removes sourcemaps and applies minification, so it's worth testing in this config: